Status: Enrolling by invitation

 Specific Aim 2: Conduct a prospective, direct observational cohort study.

-Thirty (30) open tibial fracture patients will be recruited at two centers: University of Utah (N=15) and William Beaumont Army Medical Center (N=15).
+Fifty (50) tibial fracture patients will be recruited at the University of Utah.
 Participants will wear a walking boot instrumented with the load-monitoring insole that will continuously record limb loading and serve as a step counter.
-X-rays collected at standard-of-care follow-up visits will be used by Drs.
-Kubiak and Orr to subjectively evaluate fracture healing.
+X-rays collected at standard-of-care follow-up visits will be used by Dr. Kubiak to subjectively evaluate fracture healing.
 A questionnaire regarding subjective perception of patient compliance will be collected at the first and last follow-up visits.
 Data collected from the insole sensor will be correlated to objective measures of fracture healing and subjective measures of patient compliance to determine the effect of patient limb loading on injury outcome.
 The Hitchcock laboratory will develop software to process and summarize data from the load monitoring insole and continually improve human interfacing factors of the load monitoring insole based off of feedback from the clinical team and study participants.